Vitamin K Foods and Vitamin K2: Can You Take Them Together?

 Life Extension Super KDoctor's Best Natural Vitamin K2 MK-7Now Foods MK-7Thorne Vitamin K2Jarrow Formulas MK-7Nordic Naturals Vitamin K2

-K2 combination formulas (with D3, calcium, or magnesium)
+K2 combined with vitamin D3, calcium, or magnesium

 Other sources

-• K1 foods: kale, collard greens, spinach, Swiss chard, turnip greens, mustard greens, parsley, broccoli, Brussels sprouts, cabbage, asparagus
+• K1 from leafy greens: kale, collard greens, spinach, Swiss chard, turnip and mustard greens, parsley, plus broccoli, Brussels sprouts, cabbage, and asparagus

-• K1 oils: soybean, canola, and olive oil
+• K1 from plant oils: soybean, canola, and olive oil

-• K2 foods: natto (richest source of MK-7), aged hard cheeses like Gouda and Brie, egg yolks, grass-fed butter, chicken liver, beef liver, dark meat chicken
+• K2 from foods: natto (richest, MK-7), aged hard cheeses like Gouda and Brie, egg yolks, grass-fed butter, chicken and beef liver, and dark-meat chicken

 The bottom line